jwnmulder/dbus2mqtt/docs/flows/index.md

               msg: hello from example flow
 ```

-Some action parameters allow the use of Jinja templating. dbus2mqtt supports both builtin jinja filters and comes with additional filters.
-See [templating](../templating/index.md) for details.
+Some action parameters allow the use of templating.
 When supported, it is documented for each individual trigger and action.
+See [templating](../templating/index.md) for further templating details.

 Next: [flow actions](flow_actions.md) & [flow triggers](flow_triggers.md)